Lucky or Unlucky?

 Ivan Obolensky

-Human history is the sum of the many contributions by individuals over time.
+Human history is the result of the many contributions by individuals.

 Some individuals we consider good.
 They have tried to make the Earth a better place, and we try and emulate them as best we can.